arthijayaraman-lab/crease_ga/README.md

 crease_ga.__version__
 ```

 If all installation steps are done properly, you should see the version number of the package printed, and you are all set to use the `crease_ga` package!
 Remember to activate the proper environment every time by with `conda activate crease_ga`.
-You can run the Jupyter notebook tutorials with the command
-    ```
-    jupyter notebook
-    ```

 - **NOTE1**: We are in the process of preparing a new tutorial based on recent advances in machine learning enhanced CREASE.
-It will be available in September 1.
-We plan to offer a workshop and tutorial in September.
+It will be available in September 2023.
+We plan to offer a workshop and tutorial in September 2023.
 If you are interested in attending that, please email us at creasejayaramanlab AT gmail.com.

 - **NOTE2**: if you intend to run this on a supercomputing cluster, you will need to follow the steps to create a python environment of the corresponding cluster.